acceleratedscience/open-ad-toolkit/README.md

 ### Ollama remote setup with skypilot
-Check out our configuration file to launch ollama on skypilot [ollama_setup.yaml](./ollama_setup.yaml)
+Check out our configuration file to launch ollama on skypilot [ollama_setup.yaml](./ollama_setup.yaml) (if reading from pypi, go to our github repository)
 ```
 sky serve up ollama_setup.yaml
 ```